 - Can we combine these training sessions?

-- Is this a training that needs to be provided company-wide, or is it only useful to a select group of employees?
+- Does this training need to be provided company-wide, or is it only applicable to a select group of employees?

 - Would it be possible to conduct this training session 100% remotely?

-- Do we have someone with experience in-house who could lead a short training, rather than having to pay an external expert?
+- Do we already have an in-house expert who could lead a short training, rather than having to pay an external expert?

-- How much time will it take for employees to achieve proficiency after the training?
+- How long will it take for employees to achieve proficiency after the training?

 - Will this training be mandatory?
 And if not, how will we motivate employees to complete it?